marksteele/mysql-dba-tools/README.md

 ==============

 rotatebinlogs.pl: Allows the compression and rotate of binary logs, checking to make sure expected number of slaves are synched before doing anything.
+This can be especially useful on high-churn sites that produce lots of binary logs in relatively short periods of time.

 Sample usage:

-  root@dbserver1# ./rotatelogs.pl --purge --hostname=dbserver1 \
+  root@dbserver1# ./rotatelogs.pl --purge \
   --numslaves=2 --host=localhost --user=root --pass=mypass \
   --datadir=/var/lib/mysql --priority=10 --keep=4